 Pet visitation has been clinically proven to help lower blood pressure and reduce pain, anxiety, depression and fatigue in people with a range of health problems.
 This deliberate interaction with a pet has been scientifically proven to provide a calming – even healing – experience.

 CHS believes in integrating peaceful spaces throughout our System to promote healing and alleviate suffering.
-Take time to visit a peaceful space hear you:
+These spaces are meant to be nurturing and therapeutic, to reduce stress for our patients and teammates.
+Take time

 New!
 Yoga on the Lawn each Friday